Iceland’s Golden Circle: Stunning Waterfalls and Colossal Geysers

 Outbound Flight

-As we boarded the flight from Gatwick airport on Friday afternoon, little to our knowledge (ultimately due to not reading up prior to leaving) we were leaving daylight behind us for a few days in mostly darkness.
-Winter in Iceland can be beautiful, but very short days means the need to take full advantage of the daylight hours to see the sights.
+As we boarded the flight from Gatwick airport on Friday afternoon, we said goodbye to the sun.
+Due to a lack of prior research, we were unaware that we were leaving daylight behind us for tge weekend.
+Winter in Iceland can be beautiful, but the days are very short.
+This means you need to take full advantage of the daylight hours to see the sights.

 On arrival, we made our way to our accommodation in Grindavík, via somewhere for dinner.
-We had hired a car for the weekend, so we could explore at our own pace, but it certainly took some time to get used to the left-hand drive.
+We hired a car for the weekend, so we could explore at our own pace.
+It did take some time to get used to the left-hand drive though!
 There were no specific dining plans, instead we just tried to find somewhere local.
-We settled on Papas’ Restaurant, a small place which to our surprise was still open and serving food despite the time!
-We sat down and ordered; I had fish and chips (hardly sounds adventurous, but I wanted something local and being a fishing village, I thought it very suitable) washed down with a pint of their local beer, Co & Co.
+Papas’ Restaurant, a small place which to our surprise was still open and serving food despite the time!
+We sat down and ordered.
+I had fish and chips, which hardly sounds adventurous, but it is a fishing village!
+I washed it down with a pint of their local beer, Co & Co.

 We left Papas’ and headed out into the snow.
-Grindavík looked beautiful, with the street lights showcasing the nordic-looking houses with Christmas lights up, coupled with the snow made it all feel very festive!
+Grindavík looked beautiful, with the street lights showcasing the nordic-looking houses.
+Christmas lights were up, which with the snow made it all feel very festive!
 We made the very short trip down the road to our ‘hotel’, Seaview Cottages.
-Now if I could’ve have afforded, both monetarily and time-wise, even longer in Iceland, I would have certainly stayed at these pods longer!
+Even for longer than a weekend in Iceland, these pods are great!
 They’re self-catering units, with a bedroom, bathroom and open-plan living room with a kitchen.
-Perfect size for a couple and the epitome of ‘if Ikea did hotels’.
-Unfortunately we never saw the harbour that the cottage overlooked in the daylight, nor were we around to experience the site’s café, but it really made the stay special.
+Perfect size for two people, and the epitome of ‘if Ikea did hotels’.
+Unfortunately we never saw the harbour that the cottage overlooked in the daylight.
+Nor were we around to experience the site’s café, but it really made the stay special.

 The cottage was well stocked with cutlery and facilities, including under-floor heating!
 It’s definitely worth a visit for a stay to the area.